adonisjs/env/README.md

 | 3rd | `.env.[NODE_ENV]` | Current environment | No | Loaded when `NODE_ENV` is set |
 | 4th | `.env` | All | Depends | Loaded in all the environments.
 You should `.gitignore` it when storing secrets in this file |

-> **Note**: Existing `process.env` variables have the top most priority over the variables defined in any of the files.

 ## EnvParser
 The `EnvParser` class is responsible for parsing the contents of the `.env` file(s) and converting them into an object.